 - After 30 minutes, blend the mixture at setting 1 for approximately 30 seconds, then at setting 2 for 60 seconds, or until soup is smooth.

 - Serve immediately, or leave on low setting to keep warm until ready to eat.

 I received a last year, and using it quickly became my favourite way to make homemade soups.
-Since getting the blender, I find myself making soup much more often that I ever did before.
-Cuisinart Blend and Cook Soup Maker
+Since getting the blender, I find myself making soup much more often than I ever did before.
+Cuisinart Blend-and-Cook Soup Maker

 It's particularly useful for making blended vegetable soups like this one.
-Because you cook and blend everything in one machine, making soup is quick and easy, and there's fewer dishes to wash.
+Because you cook and blend everything in one machine, making soup is quick and easy, and there are fewer dishes to wash.

 You can read my full review here, along with a recipe for a light broccoli and potato soup.